 Insolvency Update – Extension of time for voidable transactions

-The recent case of Clout v Andi-Co Australia Pty Ltd QSC 278 concerned a liquidators’ application for an extension of the period within which to bring a number of voidable transaction proceedings.
 In the case the court had to consider whether the lack of funding in a liquidation was an adequate reason to explain the delay in investigating and instituting proposed proceedings or rather whether the liquidator had not been diligent enough in his duties.
-Senior Associate, James Nunn, discussed the case in an article published in ARITA Journal Jan-Mar 2014 – below is an abridged version of his article.
+This article was originally published in ARITA Journal Jan-Mar 2014 – below is an abridged version of his article.

 The Act is silent as to the relevant factors to be considered by the court in determining whether to extend the time within which to bring voidable transaction proceedings, however, the guiding principle is ‘what is fair and just in all the circumstances’.
 As reemphasised in Clout this requires the court to consider the following factors: